Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 49. Which of the following are true regarding the languages that are supported on AWS Lambda?
 (Choose TWO)
     - A. Lambda only supports Python and Node.js, but third party plugins are available to convert code in other languages to these formats.
-    - B. Lambda natively supports a number of programming languages such as Node.js, Python, and Java.
+    - B. Lambda natively supports a number of programming languages such as Node.js, Python, and Java.[ Node.js, Python, Java, Go, Ruby, .NET Core, and custom runtimes.]
     - C. Lambda is AWS’ proprietary programming language for microservices.
     - D. Lambda doesn’t support programming languages; it is a serverless compute service.
     - E. Lambda can support any programming language using an API.